onep1xel/TheAccessAgency/content/_index.md

   offset: 20% # for horizontal layout set top spacing for text column in percentages eg 25%
   superheading: Featured Project
   heading: A region-wide guide to accessibility in Country Queensland
-  text: A comprehensive access review and guide for visitors wiht access needs.
+  text: A comprehensive access review and guide for visitors with access needs.
   slides:
     - /images/work/QCT/Carousel-QCT-700x700-02.jpg
     - /images/work/QCT/Carousel-QCT-700x700-01.jpg